Wondering exactly what is included in that monthly SEO retainer?

 - We know yourwebsite.com is in a competitive niche that will take at least a year to get consistent page one results for the most competitive search terms.

-- We know you have budgeted $5000 per month for search engine marketing.
+- We know your monthly for search engine marketing.

 Based on that, we come up with 12 months in which we will need to put in about 20 hours per month on analysis, optimization, content and promotion (the percentage of each component will change from week to week).
 Add to that, a few hours of administrative stuff (reports, phone calls, etc), and a few more hours for “unknowns”.
 Our job is now to optimize the work process to get the best results as soon as possible.
 The exact make-up of this will vary from one site to the next, but a monthly breakdown of what yoursite.com will get for its budget might look like this: